 ECHO

-Products that connect pet owners with their beloved pets, providing comfort and alleviating loneliness and anxiety caused by separation.
-The design includes an interactive collar sensor , a night light and an phone application.
+My design aims to connect pet owners with their beloved pets, providing comfort and alleviating loneliness and anxiety caused by separation due to work or study abroad.
+The design includes an interactive collar sensor, a night light and a phone application to manage the products.

 What’s the Problem?